-First, we present results for 1D the Allen-Cahn problem with periodic boundary conditions, a well-known challenge for conventional PINN models and a widely studied benchmark in recent literature ~\citep{wight2020solving,wang2022respecting,daw2022rethinking}.
+Next, we present results for 1D the Allen-Cahn problem with periodic boundary conditions, a well-known challenge for conventional PINN models and a widely studied benchmark in recent literature ~\citep{wight2020solving,wang2022respecting,daw2022rethinking}.
+For simplicity, we consider the one-dimensional case with a periodic boundary condition with $t \in[0,1]$, and $x \in[-1,1]$:

 This problem is particularly difficult for two reasons.
 First, the Allen-Cahn PDE requires PINNs to approximate solutions with sharp transitions in space and time, posing challenges for standard neural network architectures.
 Second, there is an inherent incompatibility between the initial and boundary conditions, leading to a weak discontinuity at time $t=0$.
 Traditional numerical methods would likely produce oscillations near the discontinuity due to the mismatch between the initial and boundary conditions.
 However, unlike traditional solvers, PINNs do not rely on discretization and instead learn their model parameters through optimization.
 This optimization process may mitigate spurious oscillations, as it relies on stochastic updates and continuous function approximations.
-Specifically, implicit regularization from both mini-batch training and stochastic gradient descent (SGD) may contribute to stabilizing optimization and reducing any spurious oscillations~\cite{sekhari2021sgd}.
-Therefore, despite this discontinuity, we evaluate our method on this benchmark due to its established role in assessing PINN performance.
+Specifically, implicit regularization from both mini-batch training and stochastic gradient descent (SGD) may contribute to stabilizing optimization and reducing any spurious oscillations~\citep{sekhari2021sgd}.
+Full experimental details are provided in Appendix~\ref{apx:sec_ac_per}.